Quality Policy

 The ACL service may provide learning opportunities and/or employ young people who fall within the scope of the Children’s Act 2004(under the age of 18 years) In addition, within learning programmes provided for parents/carers the service may become aware of child safeguarding issues and has a duty to collaborate with partner organisations where appropriate.

-The Adult and Child Safeguarding policies will aim to ensure that clear direction is provided to staff and others about expected behaviour and action when dealing with both child and adult safeguarding issues and to make explicit the ACL Service commitment to the development of good practice and sound procedures.
+The ACL Essex Safeguarding policy will ensure that clear direction is provided to staff and others about expected behaviour and action when dealing with both child and adult safeguarding issues and to make explicit the ACL Service commitment to the development of good practice and sound procedures.
 They will ensure that staff are appropriately trained and supported to respond appropriately and sensitively to Safeguarding issues, that clear roles and responsibilities are identified and that a clear process is put in place should a disclosure of abuse be received, an allegation is made, or a suspicion of abuse occurs.
 The policies will be reviewed annually.

 Supporting and developing our Staff